 - Minimum cost for coloring

-- Low volume custom colors possible
+- Low volumes of custom colors are possible

-- Custom color can be achieved
+- Custom colors can be ordered

 - Fair color consistency

-- Only suitable for high volume
+- Only suitable for high volumes

 - Minimum 1.02 tons of finished parts

-- Higher cost for compounding per kg
+- Higher cost for compounding per kg.

-- Less cost for compounding per kg
+- Lowest cost for compounding per kg.

-- Good color consistency within batch
+- Good color consistency within the batch

 - Only suitable for very high volumes